Air Commodore Len Birchall

 Marilyn I. Walker

-As a member of the Walker family, who are well known for their philanthropy, Marilyn I. Walker is a devoted volunteer and supporter of local arts.
-Born and raised in St. Catharines, she is also a renowned quilter, teacher and author, among other accomplishments.
-In terms of her work as a fibre artist, Walker is a true pioneer: she curated the first Canadian Contemporary Quilt competition and her achievements have been recognized with many awards.
+As a member of the Walker family, who are well known for their philanthropy, Marilyn I. Walker was a devoted volunteer and supporter of local arts.
+Born and raised in St. Catharines, she was also a renowned quilter, teacher and author, among other accomplishments.
+In terms of her work as a fibre artist, Walker was a true pioneer: she curated the first Canadian Contemporary Quilt competition and her achievements have been recognized with many awards.
 She was awarded the Mayor’s Patron of the Arts Award by the City of St. Catharines in 2007.
 Along with her husband, Norris Walker, she received the Paul Harris Fellowship in 2009, the Rotary Club’s highest honour.
 In 2008, she made a significant contribution to Brock University for an endowment for Brock’s School of Fine and Performing Arts which now bears her name.
 Her donation has secured Marilyn Walker’s legacy, benefiting many future generations of Niagara artists.